Home » Food tips » Cooking 101 » Learn How to Cook Asparagus like a Pro

 Cooking Asparagus

 Now that you’ve prepped the asparagus and it’s ready to go, it’s time to start cooking!
-Here are five different methods you can use to cook asparagus, including air frying asparagus:
+Try different methods of cooking asparagus to find the one you like best, and don’t be afraid to experiment with other seasonings and herbs to add some extra flavor.

 Bring a pot of salted water to a boil and add the prepared asparagus.
 Cook for 3–5 minutes, depending on the thickness of the asparagus.
 Drain and serve immediately.